sy-renz-anthony/SmartBin/README.md

 -npm install nodemon -D

 ### About the .env file
-Since I deployed it already on render.com, I included my own .env file here despite the security issues that might happen later.
-Anyways, I am not expecting this to be used in a real production server but incase you would, please change the values inside of it and hide it from public to ensure the safety of your project.
-Update the .env file into your own account.
+I updated the system to use render's secret file instead of uploading the entire .env file for security purposes.
+Should you ever use the codes here please create your own .env file and place it inside the backend folder.
+Inside of the backend folder create a new folder named etc and inside of it create another folder and name it secrets, in total the .env file should be inside the directory "etc/secrets" inside of you backend folder.
+I structured in a way that it will be similar to render's secret file structure in order to minimize the modification to the code whenever deployed either local or online.
+To you create the .env file into your own account.
 Just follow this format: \
 \
 \
 MONGO_URI= <*URL of your mongodb collection>/SmartBin \